 The calculation is made for all federal financial aid recipients to determine whether a student who completely withdraws during a term has “earned” the monies disbursed.
 A student “earns” his/her aid based on the period of time they remain enrolled.
 During the first 60% of the term a student “earns” student aid funds in direct proportion to the length of time he/she remains enrolled.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the Title IV funds he or she was scheduled to receive during the period.
 Any aid received in excess of the earned amount is considered unearned.
 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student may be required to return a portion of the funds.

-This policy also applies to students who receive federal funds and receive all FA grades for ceasing to attend classes and failure to notify the Registrar’s office.
-The last day of class attendance will be determined by the Registrar’s office.
-Please refer to Withdrawal policy of the college under Academic Regulations.
+This policy also applies to students who receive federal funds and receive all FA grades for ceasing to attend classes and failure to notify the Office of the Registrar.
+The last day of class attendance will be determined by the Office of the Registrar.
+Please refer to Withdrawal policy of the university under Academic Regulations.

 This policy does not apply to those students who cancel their registration prior to the first day of classes nor does this policy apply to students who drop some but not all of their classes.
 In these particular cases, the financial aid office may have to recalculate your award based on your revised enrollment status.
 Please contact the financial aid office for more information.